sinergia-connectomics-summerschool-2021/scss21-training/presentations/tutorial02/presentation.md

 - CMP3 pipelines

-- Generate the 5-scale Lausanne2018 brain parcellations and the brain structural connectivity matrices
+- Generate the brain parcellations and the structural connectivity matrices with CMP3

 ---